nisarg-dave/graphql-tutorial/README.md

 ### Query Basics

-Example query here is called ReviewsQuery and is tapping into the reviews resource and is asking for only the ratings
+Example query here is called ReviewsQuery and is tapping into the reviews resource and is asking for only the ratings.
+This is how you make queries on the frontend

 ```
 query ReviewsQuery {